Synonym(s)

 LaboratoryThis section has been translated automatically.

-- BSG always elevated.
+- BSG always elevated!

-- Gamma globulins and IgG increased (50%)
+- Elevated gamma globulins and IgG (50%)

-- Hypercalcaemia (15%)
+- Hypercalcemia (15%)

-- Possible leuko and lymphopenia, also eosinophilia...
+- Possibly leukopenia and lymphopenia, also eosinophilia.

 HistologyThis section has been translated automatically.